Lani274/tutorial-flask-login/README.md

 ```

 Inside the *__ init__.py* file
-we need to tell this file that we have blueprints containing different views for our application.
+we need to tell this file that we have blueprint instances containing different views for our application.

 Your *__ init__.py* file  should now look like this:
 ```python